 March 20, 1938: Here’s an article about a local production of a stage version of “The Wizard of Oz” that mentions MGM’s upcoming production starring Judy and that “it will mark Miss Garland’s greatest achievement to date on the screen.”
 How right they were!

-March 20, 1942: Judy had a recording session for For Me And My Gal.
+March 20, 1942: Prerecording session for For Me And My Gal.
 At this point, the film was still titled The Big Time, as reflected on the Daily Music Report for this day.
 Judy, along with Lucille Norman, George Murphy, Ben Blue, and the MGM Studio Chorus, pre-recorded the extensive “Doll Shop” sequence.
-Also pre-recorded on this day, part of Marta Eggerth’s solo of “Do I Love You?”
+Also pre-recorded on this day was part of Marta Eggerth’s solo of “Do I Love You?”
 Time called: 1:00 p.m.; dismissed: 5:00 p.m.